SnowyMouse/invader/README.md

 ```

 ### invader-resource
 This program builds resource maps.
+Custom Edition resource maps require all
-Only maps with stock tags can be built.
+stock tags to be present in order to be built.
+Files created by this tool are
-These files are not guaranteed to work with existing cache files.
+not guaranteed to work with existing cache files.

 ```
 Usage: invader-resource [options] -T <type>